Street Tree Planting: Frequently Asked Questions

 We will clean up any remaining soil piles within 1 business day.

-What is process for planting trees in your community?
+What is process for planting trees in a community?

 6 months before planting: